 - Two, you're not speaking the same "language."

 Writing things down helps here.
 Through writing, you can first agree on the terms you use.
 Then you can leave your ideas on (digital) paper so as not to have it echo in your mind.

 After writing down your thoughts and reading those (and of others), you are better able to understand each other's ideas.

 For me, writing has been an extremely effective way to clear my head.
 In some cases, it even works therapeutically!

 The funny thing is, at one point during high school, I got into roleplaying, you know, writing stories with others online and stuff.

 Suddenly I found it extremely important to be a better writer.
-This "adolescent urge to save face" made me challenge myself day in day out to become better at writing — something which I hated doing in school.
+This adolescent "urge to save face" made me challenge myself day in and day out to become better at writing—something I hated doing in school.
 You see, I really, and I mean REALLY, sucked at language in school.

 I was so bad that I had to work through lunch break on many occasions (when all the other kids were happily playing outside).
 Oh, how I hated language classes.

-But currently, I'm doing a challenge of writing every day — as in, sitting down and writing on a specific idea, topic, or event.
+But now I've actually finished a challenge of writing every two pages day for 70 days!
 It is something I never thought I'd be able to do.